 The issue with these media platforms is that they are not at all flexible.
 So what creators tend to do is that they start managing multiple accounts on different platforms which suits certain types of content.
 For example, I could have Instagram for my artwork, Medium for my articles, and Tumblr for my blogging stuff.
-It makes sense for industry professionals and aspiring individuals, but for hobbyists and enthusiasts who just want to put their work out there, having to manage many different accounts is very cumbersome.
+It makes sense for industry professionals and those who want to break into that space, but for hobbyists and enthusiasts who just want to put their work out there, having to manage many different accounts is very cumbersome.
 Why stretch myself so thin when I can just have it all on one platform: my website?
 It's convenient, it's flexible, and it's practical.
-What more do I need?

 I think one of the possible reasons why people are shy to create webpages is that the potential for viewership and engagement is low.
 If you're hosting your website independently, you'll especially be hardpressed to find traffic given the sheer the size of the Internet.
 But really, the more I think about it, it's the same exact case for modern social media these days.
 Not only is the population of those platforms beyond innumerable, but you also have to fight against the algorithms which are constantly screwing over its users.
 At this point, I'd be willing to sacrifice the potential for fame for greater content longevity, long-term influence, and most importantly my sanity.